Skip to content

 Holding raw windows first keeps the thinking order clear; carrying is a final cleanup pass.

-You do not need to memorize every sutra to benefit.
-Start with one pattern and practice until you can explain when it applies.
+You do not need every sutra.
+Start with one pattern and know when it applies.

-The point is not to collect tricks.
-The point is to choose the shortest reliable method for the numbers in front of you.
+The point is not collecting tricks.
+The point is choosing the shortest reliable method for the numbers in front of you.